ruby-cute/ruby-cute/examples/g5k-tutorial.md

 - A MPI runtime (OpenMPI or MPICH)

 We will do it interactively using `pry`.
+Let's create a directory for keeping all the scripts that we will write throughout the tutorial.

+    $ mkdir ruby-cute-tutorial

+Then, we execute the `pry` console form this directory:

+    $ cd ruby-cute-tutorial
+    $ cute

 First, let's find the sites that offer Infiniband interconnection.
 For that we will write a small script from `pry` console using the command edit.